VHS-APCSA/twointegers-MateoHawkins/README.md

 If they're equal than it doesn't matter which one you return.
 For problem 2.25 write a method called isEven() that returns a boolean if the sum of the two integers is even and false if the sum is odd.
-For problem 2.26 return a boolean that is true if the first int is a multiple of the second int and false otherwise.
+For problem 2.26 return a boolean that is true if the first integer is a multiple of the second integer and false otherwise.

 You should print the results of each method in the runner.
 The runner should use a Scanner to take user input for two numbers